Embody

 10. Hers: Lowest-friction entry, includes oral options

-Hers (and Hims for men) bundles GLP-1 prescriptions into a broader telehealth service that already covers other women's health needs.
+Hers GLP-1 (and Hims for men) bundles GLP-1 prescriptions into a broader telehealth service that already covers other women's health needs.
 They were one of the first to offer compounded oral semaglutide for buyers who specifically don't want injections.

 What you actually pay: $69/month for oral compounded semaglutide; injectable compounded around $199/month.